matalina/writing-together/readme.md

 [X] Color changes & minor cosmetic updates
 [X] Removed empty tags
 [X] Tags linked to tag post listing page
-[ ] Local storage of unposted posts in the new and reply boxes!!
+[X] Local storage of unposted posts in the new and reply boxes!!
-[ ] Edit Title with multiple words only has one word in text box [ ] Fix the null birthday issue
+[X] Edit Title with multiple words only has one word in text box [X] Fix the null birthday issue
+[X] Birthdates not showing up in profile box.
+[X] Delete confirmation

 #### New Features